Imperial Chinese harem system: Tang

-Emperor Gaozong wants to create and promote Lady Wu, who ranked currently as Lady Wu of Bright Deportment (武昭儀; Wū Zhāoyí) to Royal Consort (宸妃, chēnfei) because, the 4 ranks of consorts were already occupied but, the court officials opposed this idea, saying that it is unprecedented on which the emperor can only have four consorts and the character chēn (宸) was used to refer the power of the emperor, thus Emperor Gaozong does not carry out his plan.
+Emperor Gaozong wanted to create and promote Lady Wu, who was then ranked as Lady Wu of Bright Deportment to Royal Consort because the 4 ranks of consorts were already occupied.
+The court officials opposed this idea, saying that it was unprecedented; the emperor can only have four consorts and the character chēn was used to refer the power of the emperor.
+Emperor Gaozong would not carry out his plan.
 In 662, the titles were temporarily changed to be devoid of feminine quality.
 This seemingly feminist change was reverted in the twelfth month of 670.
 The rationales were not explained in official records in both instances.
 However, some scholars have speculated it to be the suggestion of Empress Wu to her husband.